Andros, Greece

-Andros (Άνδρος, /el/) is the northernmost island of the Greek Cyclades archipelago, about 10 km southeast of Euboea, and about 3 km north of Tinos.
+Andros (Άνδρος, /el/) is the northernmost island of the Cyclades archipelago in Greece, about 10 km southeast of Euboea, and about 3 km north of Tinos.
 It is nearly 40 km long, and its greatest breadth is 16 km.
 It is for the most part mountainous, with many fruitful and well-watered valleys.
 The municipality, which includes the island Andros and several small, uninhabited islands, has an area of 380 km2.
 The largest towns are Andros, Gavrio, Batsi, and Ormos Korthiou.

 Palaeopolis, the ancient capital, was built into a steep hillside, and the breakwater of its harbor can still be seen underwater.
 At the village of Apoikia, there is the notable spring of Sariza, where the water flows from a sculpted stone lion's head.
-Andros also offers hiking options with many new paths being added each year.

 Strofilas

-During the Final Neolithic, Andros had a fortified village on its west coast, which archaeologists have named Strofilas, after the plateau on which it was built.
+During the Final Neolithic, Andros had a fortified village on its west coast, which archaeologists call Strofilas, after the plateau on which it was built.
 Final Neolithic in the Cycladic area is now dated around 4500–4000 BC.
 Strofilas was related to the "Attica-Kephala" culture, coinciding with the beginning of the Cycladic culture of the Bronze Age.